Before Surgery

 Our veterinarians recommend that pets be fully-vaccinated against communicable disease (distemper, parvo, and upper respiratory disease) 2 weeks prior to surgery.
-However, we are able to vaccinate at the time of surgery if needed.
+However, if needed, we are able to vaccinate at the time of surgery.
 Indiana state law requires a current rabies vaccination for your pet.
-If they have already had a recent rabies vaccination, please bring proof in the form of a certificate.
-(Tags are not acceptable forms of proof.)
-We are otherwise required to administer one at the time of surgery for a charge of $15.
-Pets must weigh at least 3 pounds, 100 pounds max.
+If they have already had a recent rabies vaccination, please bring proof in the form of a rabies certificate.
+(Tags alone are not acceptable forms of proof.)
+We are otherwise required to administer one at the time of surgery for a charge of $17.
+Pets must weigh at least 3 lbs and no more than 100 lbs.

 For their safety, pets over the age of 4 months need to have all food and treats withheld after 9:00 pm the night before surgery.
 Water must also be withheld after midnight.
 Pets 4 months and younger may have food until 6:00 am the day of surgery.

 Pets must be kept indoors or confined the night prior to surgery (including trapped feral cats.)
-This ensures that they are not eating outside, which could be dangerous during surgery.
+This ensures that they are not eating outside without your knowledge, which could be dangerous during surgery.

 Surgery drop-off begins promptly at: